douglassimonsen/redshift_upload/README.md

 Install this package with `pip install simple_redshift_upload`

 ## Test
+Way 1 (Assumes you have a set up environment)
 1. Clone this repository
 2. Using the file `aws_account_creds_template.json`, fill in the data and rename the file `aws_account_creds.json`
 3. Run the file `gen_redshift_environment.py --start`